-- 1. See Open Class General Rules. - 2.
-For class 1001 photographs are to be mounted across the narrow dimension of an 11" x 12.5" sheet of studio mount.
+2. For class 1001 photographs are to be mounted across the narrow dimension of an 11" x 12.5" sheet of studio mount.
 A permanent mount should be made, using photographic dry mounting tissue or spray adhesive.
 Remove white border from enlargement before mounting.

-3. All exhibits should be properly labelled.
-The name and address of the exhibitor should be - 3.All exhibits should be properly labelled.
+3.All exhibits should be properly labelled.
 The name and address of the exhibitor should be written on a label and placed on the back of the mount.
 The exhibitor's entry form must be completed and mounted in the upper left-hand corner.
 Attach the exhibitor's card with a string and tape the string on the back side of the mount.